modtronix-com/esp32MX-E/docs/readme.md

 Documentation for the Modtronix esp32MX-E board.

-The esp32MX-E is a versatile ESP32 based board with support for Ethernet and USB Type C, among other features.
+The esp32MX-E is a versatile ESP32 based board with support for Ethernet, WiFi, Bluetooth, USB Type C, and more.
 It is designed with ease-of-integration in mind, so you can use it to simplify and accelerate the development of your own custom boards.

 # Schematics & Dimensions
 The esp32MX-E schematics & dimensions are available in the "images" folder: